Table of Contents

-What is PCR Thermal Cyclers?
+What are PCR Thermal Cyclers?

 Other names of a PCR thermal cycler include PCR machine, thermocycler, and DNA amplifier.